 A laundry list of celebrity spokespeople have tried to explain how these “backwards” loans work.
 Here’s how the most recent one — gravelly voiced actor Tom Selleck — explains it in a commercial for a reverse lender: “A reverse mortgage loan is a simple idea really — you turn your home’s equity into cash and you pay it back when you leave the house.”

 How much can you get with this type of loan?
-It depends on a number of factors, but it could be as much as 50 percent of the built-up equity in your home.
+It depends on a number of factors, which includes your age, current interest rates, the value of your home and the current mortgage amount.

 What to do with the money?
 You could always take it to Vegas and bet it all on red.
 But there are a lot of better ways to use the proceeds.
 NRMLA recently devoted an issue of its magazine, Reverse Mortgage, to the topic.
 They advertised 25 ways to use your home equity, with a few extra ideas thrown in for good measure.